ComputerScienceHouse/schedulemaker/README.md

 - If you get an error with JS/CSS not loading, check your config file.

 ### Code Practices
-- We use two space indentation and
+- We use two space indentation

 ### Issues
-- If you can't run the `npm run-script build` command Try creating a file named `npm-shrinkwrap.json` with the following contents:
+- If you can't run the `npm run-script build` command
+	- Try creating a file named `npm-shrinkwrap.json` with the following contents:
 	```
 	{
 	  "dependencies": {